 Q. “What do I need to do to get a minor in Latina/o Studies?”

 A. It’s easy.
 Schedule an appointment with an advisor or stop in during drop-in hours at Steele building.
 You and your advisor will complete a major/minor declaration form.
 Please click here to access the Latina/o Studies Minor Advising Sheet.
-Email the program director, Dr. María DeGuzmán, or the graduate RA, María J. Durán to let us know you have declared the minor.
+The code for the minor is LTNO.
+Email the program director, Dr. María DeGuzmán, or the postdoctoral RA, Geovani Ramírez, to let us know you have declared the minor.
 Complete the requirements for the minor, and you’re done!
 Please let us know when you’re graduating so we can celebrate your achievement!